magbenji/summary/index.md

 # Introduction

 Covid-19 (Coronovirus) was declared a pandemic by the World Health Organization (WHO) on January 30, 2020.
-According to [linked phrase](https://coronavirus.jhu.edu/map.htm) as of March 22, 169 countries/regions have reported at least one Covid-19 case; there have been 328,275 confirmed cases of Covid-19 and 14,366 deaths.
+According to [John Hopkins University](https://coronavirus.jhu.edu/map.html) as of March 22, 169 countries/regions have reported at least one Covid-19 case; there have approximately 330,000 confirmed cases of Covid-19 and nearly 15,000 deaths.

 The United States (US) reported its first case in [location] on [date].
 On March 13, when Idaho reported its first case, a total of 2,179 cases in the US, and 145,193 cases globally had been reported.